BoxiYu/boxiyu.github.io/_news/announcement_2.md

 related_posts: true
 ---

-Our paper "Automated Testing and Improvement of Named Entity Recognition Systems " was accepted by ESEC/FSE'2023.
+Our paper "Automated Testing and Improvement of Named Entity Recognition Systems" was accepted by ESEC/FSE'2023.